cytoscape/cytoscape.js-blog/_drafts/2016-05-24-getting-started.md

     }]
 ```

-The final "essential" component of a graph in Cytoscape.js is the layout.
+The final common component of a graph in Cytoscape.js is the layout.
 Like `style`, `elements`, and `containers`, `layout` is also specified as a part of the object passed to `cytoscape` during construction.
 To the existing `cy` object, add (after `elements`):